 How much notice do I have to give a tenant in order to evict them?

-14 days' notice by a landlord shall be sufficient notice of termination of tenancy for the purpose of eviction of a residential tenant, if the termination of tenancy is for one of the following reasons:
+Under Tennessee landlord-tenant law, 14 days’ notice by a landlord shall be sufficient notice of termination of tenancy for the purpose of eviction of a residential tenant, if the termination of tenancy is for one of the following reasons:

-- tenant has not requested an inspection;
+- Tenant has not requested an inspection;

-- abandonment of the rental unit;
+- Abandonment of the rental unit;

-- not responding to the landlord’s notification of the mutual inspection;
+- Not responding to the landlord’s notification of the mutual inspection;

-- not showing up to the mutually agreed upon inspection or is not available for the landlord to contact.
+- Not showing up to the mutually agreed upon inspection or is not available for the landlord to contact.

 - (1) Tenant neglect or refusal to pay rent that is due and is in arrears, upon demand